-3 years 100% of the ingoing contribution 5 years 100% of the ingoing contribution 10 years 100% of the ingoing contribution Note: if the period of oc on a daily basis. cupation is not a whole number of years, the exit fee will be worked out The maximum (or capped) exit fee is 100% of the ingoing contribution for a period equal to or longer than 3 years of residence.
-The minimum exit fee is: an amount equal to (100% x the ingoing contribution) x 1/1095 (for a period of 1 day of residence, in accordance with the formula for calculating the exit fee shown above).
-Flexible Payment Con tract There is no exit fee und er this contract option.
-11.2 What other exit □ Sale costs for the u init costs do residents need to pay or □ Legal costs contribute to? • \$3,000 for Con dministration Fee being: tract Options 1, 2, 3 and 4; Flexible Payment Contract Part 12 - Reinstatemen t and renovation of the e unit 12.1 Is the resident responsible for reinstatement of the unit when they leave the unit?
-Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried ou with agreement of the resident and operator.
-Fair wear and tear includes a reasonable amount of wear an associated with the use of items commonly used in a retirement w However, a resident is responsible for the cost of replacing a capit of the retirement village if the resident deliberately damages the i causes accelerated wear.
+3 years 100% of the ingoing contribution 5 years 100% of the ingoing contribution 10 years 100% of the ingoing contribution Note: if the period of oc on a daily basis.
+Note: if the period of occupation is not a whole number of years, the exit fee will be worked ou on a daily basis.
+The maximum (or cappoint longer than 3 years of re the ingoing contribution for a period equal to or The minimum exit fee is: an amount equal to (100% x the ingoing contribution) x 1/1095 (for a period of 1 day of residence, in accordance with the formula for calculating the exit fee shown Flexible Payment Cont ract There is no exit fee und er this contract option.
+11.2 What other exit □ Sale costs for the unit costs do residents need to pay or □ Legal costs contribute to? dministration Fee being: tract Options 1, 2, 3 and 4; Flexible Payment Contract Part 12 - Reinstatemen t and renovation of the e unit 12.1 Is the resident ⊠ Yes □ No responsible for reinstatement of the unit when they leave the unit?
+Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
+Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
+However, a resident is responsible for the cost of replacing a capital item of the retirement village if the resident deliberately damages the item or causes accelerated wear.
 Entry and exit inspections and reports are undertaken by the operator and resident to assess the condition of the unit.